Facebook

 What Are Dental X-Rays?

-Dental X-rays (also called radiographs) are images that capture detailed views of your teeth, jawbone, and surrounding structures using controlled amounts of radiation.
+Dental X-rays (radiographs) are detailed images of your teeth, jawbone, and surrounding structures, taken with controlled, safe levels of radiation.

-They allow dentists to spot issues that aren’t visible during a standard visual examination.
+They allow your dentist to detect issues that can’t be seen during a standard visual exam.

 Why Are Dental X-Rays Important?